hashicorp/terraform-provider-aws/website/docs/d/efs_file_system.html.markdown

 * `tags` -A map of tags to assign to the file system.
 * `throughput_mode` - Throughput mode for the file system.
 * `size_in_bytes` - The current byte count used by the file system.
-* `policy` - The JSON formatted file system policy for the EFS file system.